christianhaitian/PortMaster/ports.md

 Title="Fire_and_Fondness_2 ."
 Desc="A puzzle game about rescuing your loved one from hazardous situations!
 Also, a send-up of daytime television." porter="Cebion" locat="fire_and_fondness2.zip" runtype="rtr" genres="puzzle"

+Title="Fire_Arrow ."
+Desc="Fire Arrow is a time attack (or 'Caravan', what used to be an important tradition in Japanese STGs in 90s) style shooter with a heavy emphasis on scoring, also known as *coffee break shmups*.
+Just copy data.win and ogg files inside gamedata.
+This version is NOT compatible with the one in the folder FAX,but the one you can find in the folder FA1." porter="Tekkenfede" locat="firearrow.zip" genres="arcade"

 Title="Flare_Engine ."
 Desc="Flare is an open source, 2D action RPG.
 Its game play can be likened to the games in the Diablo series.
 The game files are already included and ready to go." porter="Cebion" locat="flare.zip" runtype="rtr" genres="action,rpg"

 Title="Free_Heroes_of_Might_and_Magic_II ."
 Desc="A a recreation of Heroes of Might and Magic 2 game engine by Ihar Hubchyk.
 Just add the data and maps folders from your full version GOG HOMM2 to the ports/fheroes2 folder or just launch Fheroes2 to download the demo files." porter="romadu" locat="Fheroes2.zip" genres="strategy,rpg"